 M.A., Louisiana State University

 Ph.D., Louisiana State University

-David Corey teaches political theory and philosophy.
-His teaching and scholarship focus on ancient Greek political thought, the ethics of war, and on questions relating to method in political philosophy.
-His book, The Just War Tradition, was published by ISI books in 2012, and he is currently working on a book entitled, Political Philosophy against Ideology: Strauss, Voegelin, Oakeshott and Arendt.
+David Corey teaches political philosophy.
+His first book, The Just War Tradition, was published by ISI books in 2012.
+His second book, The Sophists in Plato’s Dialogues will be released by SUNY Press in 2015.
+He is currently at work on a book entitled, Political Philosophy against Ideology: Strauss, Voegelin, Oakeshott and Arendt.

 "Socratic Citizenship: Delphic Oracle and Divine Sign," Review of Politics 67, no. 2 (2005): 201-228.

 "How the Sophists Taught Virtue: Exhortation and Association," History of Political Thought 26, no. 1 (2005): 1-20.

 "Voegelin and Aristotle on Nous: What is Noetic Political Science?"
 The Review of Politics 64, no. 1 (2002): 57-79.